SFB-ELAINE/ckanext-paraview/README.rst

 =====================

-This is an extension for CKAN that uses the ParaViewWeb Visualizer to provide views for STL files.
-In the future, it will also provide views for DICOM files (and hopefully other types as well).
+This is an extension for CKAN that uses the ParaViewWeb Visualizer to provide views for STL and VTK files.

 This extension is designed to be used jointly with a ParaViewWeb server running in a container built from the Dockerfile here: https://gitlab.elaine.uni-rostock.de/hl201/paraview-docker.